Lachlan Ilias: Background

-Ilias is of Greek heritage.
+Ilias was born in Australia, but is of Greek, Italian, and German heritage.
 He grew up in the Sydney suburb of Five Dock.
-He played schoolboy rugby union for Trinity Grammar.

-He also played junior rugby league with Five Dock Dockers in the Balmain junior district.
+He played schoolboy rugby union for Trinity Grammar and was in the 2018 Australian Schoolboys Rugby team.
+He also played junior rugby league with Leichhardt Wanderers in the Balmain junior district.

 Career

 Early career

 Ilias signed a development contract with Wests Tigers in 2017.
 In 2018, after a meeting with Anthony Seibold, Ilias transferred to the South Sydney Rabbitohs for the 2019 season.